SAP/ui5-tooling/docs/pages/Configuration.md

 #### deprecated

 In case your project is deprecated you may also define a property `deprecated: true`.
-In projects that have a direct dependency to your project, UI5 Tooling will then display a deprecation warning.
+In projects that have a direct dependency to your project, UI5 CLI will then display a deprecation warning.

 ## Resources
 ### Path Mapping
-Depending on the project type, UI5 Tooling expects your projects source files to be located in certain directories.
+Depending on the project type, UI5 CLI expects your projects source files to be located in certain directories.

 If your project's sources are located in different directories, you need to configure the path mapping accordingly.
 Depending on the type of project, there are several different path mappings available.